saihgupr/Pymgur/README.md

 ```

 ## Main Menu Right Click
-If the “Upload to imgur” option doesn’t appear in the main right-click menu, here’s how to add it.
+If the “Upload to imgur” option doesn’t appear in the main right-click menu, run this applescript.

 ```bash
 use AppleScript version "2.4" -- Yosemite (10.10) or later